MaxLinear (NYSE:MXL) Updates Q2 2021 Earnings Guidance

 MaxLinear (NYSE:MXL) updated its second quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $200 million-210 million, compared to the consensus revenue estimate of $204.78 million.

-Several equities analysts recently issued reports on the company.
-Zacks Investment Research upgraded MaxLinear from a hold rating to a buy rating and set a $43.00 price objective on the stock in a research note on Friday, April 30th.
-Needham & Company LLC raised their price objective on MaxLinear from $45.00 to $50.00 and gave the stock a buy rating in a research note on Thursday, April 29th.
-Two investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-MaxLinear has a consensus rating of Buy and a consensus target price of $41.33.
+Several brokerages have recently issued reports on MXL.
+Zacks Investment Research upgraded shares of MaxLinear from a hold rating to a buy rating and set a $43.00 target price for the company in a report on Friday, April 30th.
+Needham & Company LLC upped their target price on shares of MaxLinear from $45.00 to $50.00 and gave the company a buy rating in a report on Thursday, April 29th.
+Two analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+MaxLinear has a consensus rating of Buy and an average target price of $43.13.

-In related news, insider James Lougheed sold 4,976 shares of MaxLinear stock in a transaction dated Wednesday, May 5th.
-The shares were sold at an average price of $36.00, for a total transaction of $179,136.00.
-Following the sale, the insider now directly owns 84,535 shares in the company, valued at $3,043,260.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CEO Kishore Seendripu sold 13,198 shares of MaxLinear stock in a transaction dated Wednesday, May 26th.
-The shares were sold at an average price of $36.62, for a total transaction of $483,310.76.
-Following the sale, the chief executive officer now owns 211,596 shares in the company, valued at $7,748,645.52.
+In other MaxLinear news, Director Donald E. Schrock sold 10,857 shares of the company’s stock in a transaction on Wednesday, June 2nd.
+The shares were sold at an average price of $38.34, for a total transaction of $416,257.38.
+Following the completion of the transaction, the director now owns 30,982 shares in the company, valued at approximately $1,187,849.88.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CEO Kishore Seendripu sold 8,908 shares of the company’s stock in a transaction on Thursday, April 8th.
+The stock was sold at an average price of $35.35, for a total transaction of $314,897.80.
+Following the transaction, the chief executive officer now owns 179,704 shares of the company’s stock, valued at approximately $6,352,536.40.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 163,765 shares of company stock worth $5,972,210.
-Company insiders own 8.82% of the company’s stock.
+In the last 90 days, insiders have sold 176,592 shares of company stock valued at $6,448,000.
+8.82% of the stock is owned by insiders.

 About MaxLinear